spencerm89/hysteresis3/inst/doc/index.md

 Bootstrapping Fitted Ellipses
 ----------------------------------

 The function **summary.ellipsefit** bootstraps the x and y residuals of a fitted ellipse separately to produce standard errors and less biased estimates of ellipse parameters.
 These residuals are easy to obtain using the 'harmonic2' model which gives fitted points when fitting the ellipse, but somewhat more difficult to obtain from the other methods which do not use time as a variable in fitting the model and therefore cannot place observations on the ellipse.
-The function **fel** therefore gives two methods for producing x and y residuals using these methods.
-If times="unknown" fitted values are taken to be the points on the ellipse closest to their realized values.
-If times="equal" or a numeric vector and the period of the ellipse is known then the distances between points on the ellipse are taken as given and only the starting point of the ellipse is chosen to minimize the sum of squared distances between fitted and realized values.
-If times are available it is always better to give them, as the residuals given by times='unknown' will lead to standard errors for ellipse parameters that are biased downwards.
-If times really are unknown, a good alternative option for finding standard errors is to use the function **delta.error** which is currently available for every method except the direct.
+The function **fel**, therefore, gives two methods for producing x and y residuals using these methods.
+If times="unknown", fitted values are taken to be the points on the ellipse closest to their realized values.
+If times="equal" or a numeric vector and the period of the ellipse is known, then the distances between points on the ellipse are taken as given and only the starting point of the ellipse is chosen to minimize the sum of squared distances between fitted and realized values.
+If times are available, it is always better to give them, as the residuals given by times='unknown' will lead to standard errors for ellipse parameters that are biased downwards.
+If times really are unknown, a good alternative is to use the delta standard errors from the function **delta.error** which is currently available for every method except the direct.

 In addition residuals can be studentized within the **summary.ellipsefit** function by keeping studentize=TRUE, which is the default.
 Simulations suggest that studentization improves 95% bootstrap coverage intervals for all four methods.

-The value N gives the number of bootstrap replicates, its default is 1000 which may be  low in some situations (Efron).
-In each replication residuals are resampled with replacement and added to the original fitted values produced by **fel**.
+The value N gives the number of bootstrap replicates, its default is 1000 which may be  low in some situations (Efron) In each replication, residuals are resampled with replacement and added to the original fitted values produced by **fel**.
 The simulated ellipse is then refit using the original method and parameter estimates are obtained.
 The standard deviations of these estimates are then used to give parameter standard errors, and less biased parameter estimates are obtained by subtracting the estimated bias produced by the method, mean(bootstrap estimates) - (original estimate), from the original estimate.
+Note, if reproducable resultes are desired use set.seed() command.
 ### Comparison of Bootstrapped Ellipses

 The fitted ellipses from above are then bootstrapped to reduce bias.